How Crowdsourcing Innovation Culture Creates Value

 In light of the shift towards remote work, collecting feedback has become a bigger stumbling block than ever.
 Feedback is essential to crowdsourcing and innovation, meaning it should take precedence in your organizational preparation plan.
 Overall, there are three areas you should aim to pull feedback from:

-- The market - Don’t underestimate the value of customer-centric innovation.
+1. The market: Don’t underestimate the value of customer-centric innovation.
 Consumers have become increasingly concerned with ensuring their purchases and partnerships align with their values.
 Find out what those are and how your innovation culture can support them.
 Hint: ESG standards are an excellent place to start.

-- Your innovation ecosystem - An innovation ecosystem is a network of entities working cooperatively and competitively towards innovation.
+3. Your innovation ecosystem: An innovation ecosystem is a network of entities working cooperatively and competitively towards innovation.
 It could be made up of academic-industry collaborations, other businesses, or any other relevant organizations.
-Typically, it takes a great deal of time and effort to build this type of network. rready sought to change this by inviting each of our clients to join a pre-built, collaborative innovation ecosystem of KICKBOX* users.
+Typically, it takes a great deal of time and effort to build this type of network.

 Encouraging Participation